MK316/Coding4ET/Lessons/Lesson02-3.md

-## 2.3 Markdown
+## 2.3 Markdown with Task (Assignment #2)

+### Task: Now referring to the manual below, create Assign02.md file in your 'Practice' repository and edit the file exactly as shown in [this link](https://github.com/MK316/Coding4ET/blob/main/Lessons/markdown-sample.md). (due by )
 Markdown is a lightweight markup language designed for easy readability and formatting.
 It uses simple syntax like # for headers, * for emphasis, and [link](URL) for hyperlinks, allowing users to create structured documents with plain text.

-🐣 Practice on your README.md file
+🐣 Practice first on your README.md file

 This is the file you've made when you created a repository (Remember checking 'Add a README file')
 _Note:_ If you haven't created a readme.md file when you made 'Practice' repository, then you can create one now.